GM delivers its first Bolt electric car in Tesla's backyard

 Tesla has said the starting price would be $35,000, although it expects the average sales price to be about $42,000.

-The Bolt, which GM developed with South Korean battery maker LG Chem (051910.KS), has a 238-mile driving range on a charge and a starting price of $37,495 before tax breaks.
+The Bolt, which GM developed with South Korean battery maker LG Chem, has a 238-mile driving range on a charge and a starting price of $37,495 before tax breaks.

-Rival automakers, including Japan's Nissan Motor Co (7201.T) and Germany's Volkswagen AG (VOWG_p.DE), Daimler AG (DAIGn.DE) and BMW AG (BMWG.DE), have indicated they are developing similar electric vehicles with a driving range of about 200 miles.
+Rival automakers, including Japan's Nissan Motor Co and Germany's Volkswagen AG, Daimler AG and BMW AG, have indicated they are developing similar electric vehicles with a driving range of about 200 miles.

 GM has been cautiously ramping up Bolt production at its suburban Detroit factory.
 Suppliers and people familiar with the program say the initial production pace indicates plans for 20,000 to 30,000 Bolts a year.